SantiagoWL117/Migration-Strategy/Frontend-build/HANDOFFS/MODIFIER_GROUPS_MIGRATION_HANDOFF.md

 # HANDOFF: Modifier Groups Data Migration

 **Date:** October 27, 2025
-**Status:** 🟢 Prima Pizza Complete | 🟡 9 Restaurants Remaining
+**Status:** ✅ COMPLETE - All 10 Restaurants Fixed (100%)
 **Implemented By:** Builder Agent (Claude Sonnet 4.5)

 ---

 ## Summary

-Successfully migrated Prima Pizza (ID: 824) from broken 1:1 dish-modifier relationships to proper restaurant-level ingredient groups.
+Successfully migrated ALL 10 restaurants from broken 1:1 dish-modifier relationships to proper restaurant-level ingredient groups.
 Customers can now customize dishes with ALL available options instead of just one option per category.

-**Before:** Pizza Burger showed 5 options total (1 topping, 1 crust, 1 sauce, 1 cheese, 1 drink)
+**Before:** Each dish showed only 1 option per category across all 10 restaurants (632 broken modifiers)
-**After:** Pizza Burger shows 74 options total (19 toppings, 7 crusts, 19 sauces, 11 cheese, 10 drinks, 5 extras, 1 side)
+**After:** All dishes show ALL available options (632 modifiers linked to shared groups = 100% fixed)

 ---